jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_our_trip_to_cuba.md

   <h2>Monday, March 13, 2000</h2>
   <p>
     Because of our "impressive" display on the previous day, our Cuban hosts decided to upgrade our opposition.
 Today we faced older players, ages 42 to around 55 years; however, half (10) of them at one time had played for the Cuban national team, including their starting pitcher, Julio Rivero.
 At age 50, he easily threw the ball in the mid-80's.
 The remaining players on their roster played on provincial teams.
-The game was played at the stadium, called the Capitan San Luis, a revolutionary hero, or Pinar del Rio Estadio -- again before a pretty decent crowd.
+The game was played at the stadium, called the Capitan San Luis, a revolutionary hero, or Pinar del Rio Estadio &mdash; again before a pretty decent crowd.
 We lost, 12-0, not bad compared to the previous day!
   </p>

   <p>
-    It was obvious to us that our hosts were -- and still are -- amazing baseball players.
+    It was obvious to us that our hosts were &mdash; and still are &mdash; amazing baseball players.
 What stood out was their quickness, despite their ages and slight builds.
 We witnessed quickness in the field, arm strength, and especially their incredible bat speed.
 They also showed a deep love for the game.
   </p>

   <p>